Optimizing the Dataset for the Privacy Evaluation of Speaker Anonymizers

 - GitHub repository - the results can be found as a release

-- Paper (will be uploaded soon)
+- Paper

 Insights

 The evaluation’s reliability is determined by the evaluation dataset.
 Our results suggest that using 20 enrollment utterances per speaker is enough to characterize them; using more does not improve the attack further.
 Contrary to prior experiments, our results suggest that adding more speakers to the evaluation does not make it more challenging.
-The similarity among speakers is more important than the amount Experiments with other datasets should shed more light on this topic.
+The similarity among speakers is more important than the amount.
+Experiments with other datasets should shed more light on this topic.